TysonChickens/PythonCrashCourse_Notes/Chapter_4/Ch4_WorkingWithLists.md

 Michael
 ```

 Slices are very useful in a number of situations.
 For instance, when creating a game, adding a player's final score to a list every time that player finishes playing.
-Then retrive a top a player's top three scores by sorting the list in decreasing order and taking a slice that includes just the first three scores.
+Then retrieve a top a player's top three scores by sorting the list in decreasing order and taking a slice that includes just the first three scores.
 When working with data, the use of slices to process data in chunks of specific size to display appropriate amount of information.

 ## Copying a List